 trunk, the default development branch is called

-master and all changes are committed into this branch.
+main and all changes are committed into this branch.
 This workflow doesn’t require any other branches besides

 Transitioning to a distributed version control system may seem like a daunting task, but you don’t have to change your existing workflow to take advantage of Git.
 Your team can develop projects in the exact same way as they do with Subversion.